Diogo2Analytics/StationaryDetector/README.md

 </div>

 ### Step 2: Background Reference & Person Detection
-The system captures the first frame where no people are visible to establish a clean background reference for movement detection algorithms. **YOLO11 Person Detection**: Simultaneously identifies individuals in pixel coordinates using an advanced object detection model that distinguishes between different people.
+The system captures the first frame where no people are visible to establish a background reference for movement detection.
+YOLO8 identifies individuals in pixel coordinates and distinguishes between different people.
 The system assigns persistent IDs to track individuals across frames.
 If someone is occluded for extended periods, they may be assigned a new ID upon reappearance.

 <div align="center">
   <img src="footage/original_footage_20251002_090908.gif" alt="Original Footage" width="600"/>